Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 This position works well for both printing and embroidery, and is commonly used on:

-A chest logo provides professional brand visibility without overpowering the garment.
+A chest logo provides professional brand visibility without overpowering the garment, which is why it is often the default choice for embroidered uniforms.

 Some businesses choose to place their logo on the right chest, particularly when the left chest area is used for: